Skip to main content

 Classify

-Each change is reviewed by our compliance team — scored by severity, mapped to affected industries and regions, and assessed for advertiser impact.
+Each change is reviewed by our compliance team — scored by severity, mapped to affected industries and regions, and corroborated against EU DSA enforcement data and early regulator signals from 25 official sources.

 Severity: Critical / High / Medium